search icon

 What Is a Family Trust?

-If you’re preparing for your family’s financial future, odds are you’re looking into a lot of estate planning options.
+When someone is looking into their family’s financial future, odds are they’re looking into a lot of estate planning options.
 A family trust might be one of them.
 But what is a family trust?
 How do they work?
-How do you create one?
+How is one created?

-In this guide, we’ll walk you through all the essentials of family trusts, including what they are, the different types, and how you can get started.
+This guide walks through all the essentials of family trusts, including what they are, the different types of family trusts, and how a person can get started creating one.

 Each family trust has three important parties: the grantor, the trustee, and the beneficiary (or beneficiaries).
 The grantor is the person creating the estate, and the trustee is the individual appointed to manage the estate.
 Sometimes the grantor and the trustee are the same person, and other times they’re different people.
 Regardless, the grantor sets terms for the trustee to follow, all so the beneficiaries receive their share of the estate smoothly and efficiently.